Colorectal and anal cancer and radiation

 - Radiation therapy may be used as palliative treatment, to help shrink tumors that may be causing a blockage in the colon or intestines.

-- Radiation therapy may be given in conjunction with chemotherapy.
+- Radiation therapy is often given in conjunction with chemotherapy for these diseases.